Ling128/Awesome_Softwares/README.md

 # Awesome_Softwares

-A curated list of awesome software for Windows.
+A curated list of awesome softwares for Windows.

 ## Content